(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Rational Irrationality

 \subsection{Profit Non-maximising}

 Revisiting the definition of a perfectly rational agent as one that takes actions to maximise utility at every instance, an agent that, given the same information, does not take these actions seems to provide a clear indication of an irrational agent.
-There are situations where agents may follow a strategy in which the action with highest known utility is not chosen, such as a maximin strategy \cite{thomson_1979}: taking the most unfavourable action that could be taken by the opponent, the maximin strategy determines how to maximise one's own utility in response to this action.
-Increasing attention has also been placed on the distributional reinforcement learning framework \shortcite{bellemare_2023}, which takes into account the full distribution of the reward or return and attempts to minimise loss in this way.
-Some approaches have also combined the minimax algorithm and distributional learning in order to improve performance \shortcite{ren_2020,li_2023}.
+There are situations where agents may follow a strategy in which the action with highest known utility is not chosen.
+One such case is the maximin strategy \citep{thomson_1979}: taking the most unfavourable action that could be taken by the opponent, the maximin strategy determines how to maximise one's own utility in response to this action.
+Essentially, instead of maximising utility, this strategy seeks to minimise loss.
+Increasing attention has also been placed on the distributional reinforcement learning framework \shortcites{bellemare_2023}\citep{bellemare_2023}, which takes into account the full distribution of the reward or return and attempts to minimise loss in this way.
+Some approaches have also combined the minimax algorithm and distributional learning in order to improve performance \shortcites{ren_2020,li_2023}\citep{ren_2020,li_2023}.
 While this behaviour appears irrational, cases have been studied where playing ‘rationally’ (according to Nash Equilibria) can be shown to result in suboptimal outcomes.
-Notably, when playing against irrational agents, or agents that are following strategies from a different Nash Equilibrium, employing the ‘optimal’ strategy may result in lower payoff \cite{ganzfried_2023}.
-Employing this type of strategy may also be advantageous in adversarial settings; however, purely conflicting-interest scenarios are rare in the real world, instead we are generally operating in mixed-motive or common-interest environments \cite{dafoe_2020}.
+Notably, when playing against irrational agents, or agents that are following strategies from a different Nash Equilibrium, employing the ‘optimal’ strategy may result in lower payoff \citep{ganzfried_2023}.
+Employing a loss-minimising strategy may also be advantageous in adversarial settings; however, purely conflicting-interest scenarios are rare in the real world, instead we are generally operating in mixed-motive or common-interest environments \citep{dafoe_2020}.